 Unmitigated access to clean, authoritative data paves the way for BI’s primary contribution to precision medicine: data analysis.
 As Walton reveals of genomic data, mere access to the right information does not guarantee positive outcomes.
 “We have results that would have been classified differently, depending [on] which lab they went to,” he says.
 Even well-studied genes like BRCA1 and BRCA2 have hundreds of variants.
 BI could, in this case, be used to distinguish the 22% of variants that might affect medical management from the 44% which should not, helping doctors interpret clinical test results.

-BI is an asset to those medical applications seeking to support the PMI and empower its customers to garner data insights across diverse systems.
+Healthcare BI is an asset to those medical applications seeking to support the PMI and empower its customers to garner data insights across diverse systems.
 If interoperability and individualized care is the future of modern medicine, BI is a stepping stone on the path to that goal.
-Medical SaaS providers can help accelerate the movement by connecting healthcare providers and equipping them with the data they need, when they need it.
+Medical SaaS providers can help accelerate the movement by connecting providers in the healthcare industry and equipping them with the data they need, when they need it.
+Contact us today for more information on embedded BI solutions.